-Golden eagles (Aquila chrysaetos) also appear to take hedgehogs and, working in Estonia, Mait Zastrov found hedgehogs were common prey of eagles while, in a paper to the journal Holarctic Ecology in 1981, Martin Tjernberg reported that he recovered the remains of 24 hedgehogs from eagle territories on the island of Gotland in Sweden; they accounted for about 30% of the total prey taken, and about half of mammal remains.
+Golden eagles (Aquila chrysaetos) also appear to take hedgehogs and, working in Estonia, Mait Zastrov found hedgehogs were common prey, in a paper to the journal Holarctic Ecology in 1981, Martin Tjernberg reported that he recovered the remains of 24 hedgehogs from eagle territories on the island of Gotland in Sweden; they accounted for about 30% of the total prey taken, and about half of mammal remains.
 Tjernberg does, however, suggest that most were probably picked up as roadkill, rather than actively predated.
 In an interview with David Sexton, RSPB officer for Mull, for her book Beak, Tooth and Claw, Mary Colwell recounts “the occasional hedgehog” found during white-tailed (sea) eagle (Haliaeetus albicilla) nest surveys, although much like the golden eagle these may be taken primarily as carrion.
 Finally, for the avian predators, Red kites (Milvus milvus) feed on hedgehogs and during their study of kite pellets collected in Wales between 1975 and 1978, the late ornithologist Peter Davies found hedgehog remains in three percent and list hedgehogs as “common” in the diet of kites, although this is presumably largely (entirely?) roadkill.
 Black kites (Milvus migrans) may also take hedgehogs and, apparently referring to kite predation, in his 1962 opus on the mammals of eastern Europe Sergej Ognev wrote:

 “In the summer of 1915 I was able to observe the remains of the spiny armor [sic] of not less than 8-9 hedgehogs, among them many old individuals, in the Sychevka County in the park of the Vasilevskoe Estate.”